KEP-5547: Integrate Workload APIs with Job Controller

 How can a rollout or rollback fail?
 Can it impact already running workloads?

-• If the API server doesn’t support Workload and PodGroup APIs, the Job controller will fail to create Jobs (error creating Workload).
-Jobs will be requeued until the API server is upgraded.
+• If the API server doesn’t serve the Workload and PodGroup APIs, the Job controller fails to compile the Workload and requeues the Job until the API server is upgraded.

-• Already running Jobs are not affected by enabling the feature.
-Pods that are already scheduled and running continue to run.
-New Jobs or Jobs being reconciled will be affected.
+• Already running Jobs are not affected by enabling the feature; pods already scheduled and running continue to run.
+New Jobs or Jobs being reconciled are affected.

 What specific metrics should inform a rollback?